 SUMMER STATE OF MIND

-Summery ease is at the heart of Joop!
+Summery ease is at the heart of the Joop!
 S/S 21 collections.
 A move towards a more casual vibe is palpable in the choice of materials: crisp, lightweight and comfortable cotton and linen meet technical nylon.
 The sought-after leisure- and loungewear range has been extended, and the jogging pant is a key style.
 For men, the ‘Dynamic Products’ capsule now includes jerseys featuring an abstract cornflower graphic.
 Women’s jerseys are abundant, too, resplendent with clean monochromes, logo artworks and elegant stripes.
 Meanwhile, Joop!
 Jeans offers daring color combinations and new interior finishes.

 www.joop.com